Nouman090/ThermoSim/README.md

 ## **What is ThermoSim?**

-This Python module, **ThermoSim**, is designed to simulate and analyze various thermodynamic systems and components.
-It can model complex systems involving fluids such as water, air, and refrigerants like isobutane.
-The module supports a range of thermodynamic processes, including pumps, turbines, heat exchangers, and other essential components commonly found in energy systems, refrigeration cycles, and heat transfer applications.
+**ThermoSim**, is designed to simulate and analyze various thermodynamic systems and components.
+Object-Oriented Programming is used in this module.
+It can model complex systems involving fluids such as water, air, refrigerants like isobutane and so on.
+The module supports a range of thermodynamic processes, including pumps, turbines, heat exchangers,pipe,expansion valve and other essential components commonly found in energy systems, refrigeration cycles, and heat transfer applications.

 ### **Key Features:**